fictivelogic/video-depth-map/README.md

 compiled from source on Ubuntu 15.04 (x64).
 The installation script, opencv.sh, is available in `misc/`.
 Script was obtained from https://help.ubuntu.com/community/OpenCV

+NOTE: We recommend using a virtualenv to utilize the package.
+Using virtualenv, you will need to `pip install numpy` before running `pip install -r requirements.txt`.